Shunde, Guangdong: History

 According to archaeological discoveries, human settlements appeared during the Spring and Autumn period.
-In the third year of Jinghai era (1452 AD), after the Ming dynasty suppressed the rebellion led by Huang Xiao Yang (黃蕭養), Shunde county was formally established.
+In the third year of Jingtai era (1452 AD), after the Ming dynasty suppressed the rebellion led by Huang Xiao Yang (黃蕭養), Shunde county was formally established.
 Before that, this area was part of Nam Hoi county (Nanhai Xian) and Sun Hui county (Xinhui Xian).

 The people of Daliang subdistrict of Shunde have a long history of consuming water buffalo cheese and milk products (particularly double skin milk dessert), which is why the township had begun promoting itself as the "Township of Milk and Honey".

 Shunde was a center for the development of the mulberry and sericulture industry in Guangdong province during the late Ming dynasty and early Qing dynasty.
 It was at this time that the Comb Sister culture emerged from Shunde in opposition to the strict patriarchal feudal system, allowing unmarried women to live financially independent with the social pressure of marriage lifted.
 After the fall of the Qing dynasty in 1911, the feudal system and the silk production industry collapsed, ending the local Comb Sister custom.

 The first outbreak of the 2002–2004 SARS outbreak was recorded in Shunde on 16 November 2002.